Lakeland Montessori Schools are approved Polk County Charter Schools serving children age 3 through 8th Grade

-While students are expected to master the same Common Core Standards required of them in any public school curriculum, there is flexibility inherent in the system to accommodate each student’s academic interests and potential.
+While students are expected to master the same standards required of them in any public school curriculum, there is flexibility inherent in the system to accommodate each student’s academic interests and potential.
 The aim is to encourage active, self-directed learning and to strike a balance of individual mastery with group collaboration.
 Our pioneering spirit is strong and our enthusiasm for success is soaring!

 Lakeland Montessori Middle School